-Pairing allows you to use a compatible Axis network speaker or microphone as if it's part of the camera.
-Once paired, the network speaker acts as an audio out device where you can play audio clips and transmit sound through the camera.
-The network microphone will take up sounds from the surrounding area and make it available as an audio input device, usable in media streams and recordings.
+Network speaker pairing allows you to use a compatible Axis network speaker as if it is connected directly to the camera.
+Once paired, the speaker acts as an audio out device where you can play audio clips and transmit sound through the camera.

-For this feature to work with a video management software (VMS), you must first pair the camera with the speaker or microphone, then add the camera to your VMS.
+For this feature to work with a video management software (VMS), you must first pair the camera with the network speaker, then add the camera to your VMS.